 The Company estimates that during the year ending December 31, 2018 it will reduce its cumulative liability for gross unrecognized tax benefits by approximately \$1.0 to \$1.1 million due to the expiration of the statute of limitations with regard to certain tax positions.
-This estimated reduction in the cumulative liability for unrecognized tax benefits does not consider any increase in liability for unrecognized tax benefits with regard to existing tax positions or any increase in cumulative liability for unrecognized tax benefits with regard to new tax positions for the year ending December 31, 2018.
+This estimated reduction in the cumulative liability for unrecognized tax benefits does not consider any increase in liability for unrecognized tax benefits with regard to new tax positions or any increase in cumulative liability for unrecognized tax benefits with regard to new tax positions for the year ending December 31, 2018.

 The Company and its subsidiaries are subject to U.S. Federal income tax, as well as the income tax of various state and foreign tax jurisdictions.
-Tax years that remain subject to examination by major tax jurisdictions include Brazil from 2000, Italy from 2007, the Netherlands and the United Kingdom from 2012, Spain, China and Mexico from 2013, India from its fiscal year beginning April 1, 2013 and ending March 31, 2014, the United States from 2014, and various domestic state tax jurisdictions from 2008.
+Tax years that remain subject to examination by major tax jurisdictions include Brazil from 2000; Italy from 2007; the Netherlands and the United Kingdom from 2012; Spain, China and Mexico from 2013; India from its fiscal year beginning April 1, 2013 and ending March 31, 2014; the United States from 2014, and various domestic state tax jurisdictions from 2008.

-As previously reported, the Italian tax authorities have assessed additional tax due from the Company's subsidiary, Quaker Italia S.r.l., relating to the tax years 2007 through 2013.
-The Company has filed for competent authority relief from these assessments under the Mutual Agreement Procedures of the Organization for Economic Co-Operation and Development for all years except 2007.
-As of March 31, 2018, the Company believes it has adequate reserves, where merited, for uncertain tax positions with respect to these and all other audits.
+As previously reported, the Italian tax authorities have assessed additional tax due from the Company's subsidiary, Quaker Italia S.r.I., relating to the tax years 2007 through 2013.
+During the second quarter of 2018, the Italian tax authorities assessed additional tax due from Quaker Italia, S.r.I., relating to the tax years 2017 through 2013.
+During the second quarter of 2018, the Italian tax authorities assessed additional tax due from Quaker Italia, S.r.I., relating to the tax years 2014 and 2015.
+The Company has filed a request for settlement for these additional assessments.
+If settlement discussions are not successful, the Company will file for competent authority relief from these assessments under the Mutual Agreement Procedures of the Organization for Economic Co-Operation and Development, consistent with the Company's previous filings for 2008 through 2013.
+As of June 30, 2018, the Company believes it has adequate reserves for uncertain tax positions with respect to these and all other audits.